l1malucass/Data-Exploration-and-Analysis/README.md

 # Complex Analysis

 This SQL project consists of analyzing the Unicorn dataset and answering the questions from the company.
-Both questions and SQL queries can be found in the PDF file.

-The company also asked for interactive dashboards from the dataset, which are available both in Excel (Capstone Project Final.xlsx) and Tableau.
+The company also asked for interactive dashboards from the dataset, which are available both in Excel and Tableau.

+- Questions and SQL queries can be found in the the PDF file

+- Dashboards: Capstone Project Final.xlsx

 - TABLEAU link: https://public.tableau.com/app/profile/lucas6835/viz/CapstoneProject_16680840198020/Histria1